LauraGwilliams/FuturePredictsPast/README.md

 # FuturePredictsPast

-_Data Analysis Scripts for PNAS submission will be uploaded here._
+_Data Analysis Scripts for Nature Communications submission will be uploaded here._